Drug User Liberation Front

-The Drug User Liberation Front (DULF) is a Vancouver, BC based organization that aims to advocate for and provide safe supply to drug users in Vancouver.
-The organization was founded in 2020 by Jeremy Kalicum and Eris Nyx and operates out of the Downtown Eastside, where it sells heroin, cocaine and methamphetamine that has been tested for impurities.
-The goal of DULF is to reduce drug overdose deaths due to the ongoing opioid epidemic.
-In 2025, Kalicum and Nyx were found guilty of drug trafficking by the BC Supreme Court, though Justice Catherine Murray added "They want to save lives".
-Prior to this, Vancouver Coastal Health had designated DULF both as an Overdose Prevention Site and Urgent Public Health Needs Site.
+The Drug User Liberation Front (DULF) is a Canadian "compassion club" organization in Vancouver, British Columbia, that aims to advocate for and provide safe supply to drug users in Vancouver.
+The organization was founded in 2020 by Jeremy Kalicum and Eris Nyx and operated out of the Downtown Eastside, where it sold heroin, cocaine and methamphetamine that had been tested for impurities.
+DULF was involved in protest actions in 2020 and 2021 and began regular operations of its compassion club in 2022.
+DULF's goal is to reduce drug overdose deaths due to the ongoing opioid epidemic.
+In 2025, Kalicum and Nyx were found guilty of drug trafficking by the BC Supreme Court as DULF's unlawful distribution of drugs was not covered by the exemptions granted to the group and DULF's operations were shut down by Vancouver police.
+Before that, Vancouver Coastal Health had designated DULF as both an Overdose Prevention Site and an Urgent Public Health Needs Site.

-DULF cooperates closely with the Vancouver Area Network of Drug Users.
+Operations

+DULF operated by buying drugs through the dark web, testing the substances, and selling them to its members.
+There were 43 or 47 members, depending on the source.
+Nyx estimated DULF's annual purchase was in the hundreds of thousands of dollars.
+DULF bought from an anonymous seller in Canada to avoid international trafficking charges.
+It paid with cryptocurrency and the substances were delivered by mail to the post office for pickup.

-Drug testing for DULF is done at the University of Victoria and UBC.
+Drug testing for DULF was done at the University of Victoria and UBC.

-Structure

-The DULF founders Kalicum and Nyx have characterized the DULF model as being composed of a Fulfillment Centre, which is responsible for sourcing, testing, and accurately labelling substances, and a Compassion Club, which screens and enrolls members.
-The DULF compassion club also serves as an overdose prevention site, where members can consume substances whether purchased from DULF or otherwise in a monitored and sanitized environment.

-The drugs are sourced from the dark web and then tested first with paper spray ionization mass spectrometry and then with ultra-high performance liquid chromatography - mass spectrometry and NMR.

-Over its lifespan, DULF had served 49 members.
+DULF worked side by side with Vancouver Area Network of Drug Users.